What Are Stye Treatments?

 There are a variety of treatments for stye.
 These include self-care measures, pain medication, antibiotics, and surgery.

-Most styes go away on their own in five to seven days.
+Most styes go away on their own in five to seven days with home remedies.

 - Apply warm compresses four to six times a day for about 15 minutes at a time to help the drainage.
 Keep the eyes closed when applying the warm compresses.